ibm-build-lab/terraform-ibm-cloud-pak/README.md

 ```
 The variable `cluster_name_id` can have either the cluster name or ID.
 The resource group where the cluster is running is also required.
 Use the data resource `ibm_resource_group` to get the ID from the resource group name.

-The output parameters of the cluster configuration data resource `ibm_container_cluster_config` are used as input parameters for any Cloud Pak module.
+The output parameters of the ROKS module can be used as input parameters to the Cloud Pak module.
+However, there may be some dependency issues depending of the resources in your code.
+If you experience some of these issues it is recommended to use the data resource `ibm_container_cluster_config` to get the cluster configuration and pass its output to the Cloud Pak module.

 ### Invoking a Cloud Pak module to install on a new ROKS cluster